Overview

 Reg.
 Season

-The regular season consists of biweekly quizzes on the material presented in class over the previous two weeks.
-This includes what was taught in lecture, what is in the reading, and what was presented during gameday speeches.
+The regular season consists of biweekly quizzes on the material presented in class over the previous lectures.
+Coach Mario will tell you which specific material to study.
+This can include what was taught in lecture, what was in the reading, and what was presented during gameday speeches.
 You will be given at least 15 minutes to complete the quiz.
+These quizzes taken in Canvas on your laptop live in class.
+You can use the slides, notes, internet.
+The only thing I prohibit is the use of generative AI.
+You will also need a calculator, R, Python, etc. to perform some basic calculations to answer some questions.

 There’s two times of year for me: Football season, and waiting for football season.